tiesen-labs/create-yuki-turbo/README.md

 ## Quick Start

 > **Note**
-> The [db](./packages/db) package is preconfigured to use Neon.
+> The [db](./packages/db) package is preconfigured to use PostgreSQL.
 If you're using something else, make the necessary modifications to the [schema](./packages/db/prisma/prisma.schema) as well as the [client](./packages/db/src/index.ts).
 > To get it running, follow the steps below:

 ### 1. Setup dependencies